Cardinal Tagle: The youthful 67-year-old emerging as a favourite to be the next pope

 Francis fired the entire leadership of the group, called Caritas Internationalis, following allegations of bullying by top management.

-Unlike Francis, Tagle enjoys a global reputation as a theologian, which could help him gain votes from moderate cardinals concerned by some of Francis' off the cuff utterances, which led to what some called confusion about Church teachings.
+Unlike Francis, Tagle enjoys a global reputation as a theologian, which could help him gain votes from moderate cardinals concerned by some of Francis’s off-the-cuff utterances, which led to what some called confusion about Church teachings.

-In the 1990s, he served on the Vatican's International Theological Commission under German Cardinal Joseph Ratzinger, who was known as a strict adherent to traditional doctrine and would later become Pope Benedict XVI.
+In the 1990s, he served on the Vatican’s International Theological Commission under Cardinal Joseph Ratzinger, a German known as a strict adherent to traditional doctrine who would later become Pope Benedict XVI.

-Rev. Joseph Komonchak, Tagle's professor at the Catholic University of America in Washington, D.C., said the cardinal was one of his best students in 45 years of teaching.
+The Reverend Joseph Komonchak, Tagle’s professor at the Catholic University of America in Washington DC, said the cardinal was one of his best students in 45 years of teaching.

-"Not the least of Chito's virtues was the joy that he radiated on everyone who encountered him," said Komonchak.
-"He had a fine sense of humor, which endeared him to his fellow students."
+“Not the least of Chito’s virtues was the joy that he radiated on everyone who encountered him,” said Komonchak.
+“He had a fine sense of humour, which endeared him to his fellow students.”

 What’s the geographic breakdown of the cardinals who will elect the new pope?

-There are currently 135 cardinals who are under age 80 and eligible to vote in the conclave, hailing from 71 different countries in the most geographically diverse conclave in history.
-Already two have formally told the Holy See that they cannot attend for health reasons, bringing the number of men who will enter the Sistine Chapel down to 133.
+There are currently 135 cardinals under the age of 80 and eligible to vote, hailing from 71 different countries in the most geographically diverse conclave in history.
+Already, two have formally told the Holy See that they cannot attend for health reasons, bringing the number of men who will enter the Sistine Chapel down to 133.

-A two-thirds majority is needed to be elected pope, meaning that if the number of electors holds at 133, the winner must secure 89 votes.
+A two-thirds majority is needed to be elected pope, meaning that if the number of electors remains at 133, the winner must secure 89 votes.

 Here is a regional breakdown of the full 135 cardinal electors, according to Vatican statistics and following the Vatican’s geographic grouping.